 We’ve said over the years that video in email can increase engagement.
-In the past 4 newsletters we’ve sent, we’ve included video in each one and the result has been a 30% increase in clickthrough rate for our newsletter.
+In the past four newsletters we’ve sent, we’ve included video in each one and the result has been a 30 percent increase in clickthrough rate for our newsletter.
 Add relevant video to your newsletters and you’ll inform, educate, and entertain, all of which will drive bottom line results.

 Reactivate: Organic Retargeting

 If you want to win back lost prospects you never knew you lost, organic search retargeting is a great way to do it.
 The game changer in search retargeting in the last three months was Google’s announcement that shared links in social media directly impact search rankings.
 If you’re connected to WhatCounts socially, when you search for things related to email marketing, you’ll see different results than the general public.
 With great content and active social media participation, we’ve seen search traffic to WhatCounts triple since Google’s announcement.

 We hope these five short ideas for using content marketing to drive results has opened your eyes to ways you can use the Lifecycle Marketing Framework to your advantage.

 Christopher S. Penn